FIP: Infos zur Katzenkrankheit

 • Increase in abdominal circumference (wet FIP abdominal cavity)

-• Difficulty breathing (wet FIP chest cavity)
+• breathing difficulties (wet FIP chest cavity)

-• Anemia (dry FIP)
+• anemia (dry FIP)

 The list is long and could certainly be expanded to include a few more points - because occasionally there are also abnormalities in urination , inflammation of individual organs such as the kidneys and other symptoms .
 There is therefore no strict pattern that the symptoms of the disease follow - be alert at the first possible signs and do not hesitate to go to the vet.